HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/products/variables.rst

 what data files it used, information about the site (e.g., latitude and longitude) etc.

-A full list of the available variables in provided in Table 1.
+A full list of the available variables is provided in Table 1.

 **Table 1: Table of variables.
 The variables listed as common are present in all product files**